MicrosoftDocs/azure-management-docs/articles/azure-arc/kubernetes/private-link.md

 * You can associate only one Azure Arc Private Link Scope with a virtual network.
 * An Azure Arc-enabled Kubernetes cluster can only connect to one Azure Arc Private Link Scope.
 * All on-premises Kubernetes clusters need to use the same private endpoint by resolving the correct private endpoint information (FQDN record name and private IP address) using the same DNS forwarder.
 For more information, see [Azure Private Endpoint private DNS zone values](/azure/private-link/private-endpoint-dns).
 The Azure Arc-enabled Kubernetes cluster, Azure Arc Private Link Scope, and virtual network must be in the same Azure region.
 The Private Endpoint and the virtual network must also be in the same Azure region, but this region can be different from that of your Azure Arc Private Link Scope and Arc-enabled Kubernetes cluster.
-* Traffic to Microsoft Entra ID, Azure Resource Manager and Microsoft Container Registry service tags must be allowed through your on-premises network firewall during the preview.
+* Traffic to Microsoft Entra ID, Azure Resource Manager, and Microsoft Container Registry service tags must be allowed through your on-premises network firewall during the preview.
 * Other Azure services that you use, such as Azure Monitor, may require their own private endpoints in your virtual network.

     > [!NOTE]